The expert for the hip

 Every prosthesis operation is carefully planned on the computer in the Sports Clinic using special software.
 This provides the surgeon with important information before the operation, such as the size of implant required, which is individual for each patient.
 In addition, the computer also simulates how the prosthesis should be positioned as precisely as possible to avoid impending complications such as prosthesis luxation (dislocation of a joint).

-The surgeons can choose from a variety of different artificial joints at the Hellersen Sports Clinic.
+The surgeons can choose from a variety of different artificial joints at the Sportklinik Hellersen.
 "Just as we humans are different in size, stature and appearance, there are also completely different anatomies in the area of our joints, which can often only be treated with different prosthesis models in a bone-preserving manner.
 A single standard prosthesis is therefore far from sufficient," explains Dr. Hagenah.
 For this reason, the Sports Clinic works with several of the world's leading manufacturers of artificial joints to ensure that each patient receives the best possible replacement.

 The main causes for a prosthesis are osteoarthritis, femoral neck fractures and rheumatic diseases.
 Sometimes, however, a bone infarction leads to the destruction of bone tissue (femoral head necrosis) and ultimately to an artificial joint.